ALaDyn/ALaDyn/doc/BUILD.md

 ### Windows (7+) - PGI Compiler

-1) Install Visual Studio 2015 Community (no PGI compiler is still compatible with VS 2017) from the [official website](https://www.visualstudio.com/it/vs/older-downloads/)
+1) Install Visual Studio 2017 from the [official website](https://www.visualstudio.com/)
 2) Install MS-MPI 9.0 from the [official website](https://www.microsoft.com/en-us/download/details.aspx?id=56511)
-3) Install PGI 17.10 Community Edition from the [official website](https://www.pgroup.com/products/community.htm), being careful about manually adding all the fortran compilers during installation and avoiding installing MS-MPI from the PGI installer (an older and broken version would be downloaded)
+3) Install PGI 18.10 Community Edition from the [official website](https://www.pgroup.com/products/community.htm) (it is better to avoid installing MS-MPI, JRE and Cygwin from the PGI installer)
-4) Install Intel MKL from the [official website](https://software.seek.intel.com/performance-libraries) [unsupported on compilers different from Intel]
+4) Activate license for PGI 18.10 Community Edition (run as Administrator the link for the License Manager)
 5) Open your Powershell with Administrator privileges, type the following command and confirm it:

 ```PowerShell